Jeremy-Mohammed/Food4Cause/README.md

 ## Instructions

 1. Download the source code [here](https://github.com/Jeremy-Mohammed/Food4Cause).
-2. Open the program in a Flutter applicable IDE with an Android emulator already open.
+2. Open the program in a Flutter applicable IDE.
+3. Run an android emulator.
-3. Run the program.
+4. Run the program.